 Epidemiology of ALS and Suspected Clusters

-What is epidemiology?
+What is Epidemiology?

-“Epidemiology is the study of factors determining and influencing the frequency and distribution of disease, injury and other health-related events and their causes in a defined human population for the purpose of establishing programs to prevent and control their development and spread.”1
+Epidemiology is the study of factors that influence the frequency and distribution of disease, injury and other health-related events and their causes in a defined human population.
+These studies are done to establish programs that prevent and control the development and spread of disease and injury.1

 What is the incidence of ALS?